hirosukt/KotlinMinecraftPlugin/README.md

 2. Run gradle task `ktlintFormat`

 ## Test
 You can test plugin in paper with gradle.
 Server data folder generated in `run/`.
 1. Run gradle task `runServer`

+## Deploy
+If you write library using this.
+Do `generateActionsFile` to generate .yml of github actions automatically.